Lilli Carré: Experimental animation

 Carré has created numerous experimental animation films and looping videos using hand drawn animation, paper cut-out, and CG animation.
 Her films have shown in festivals throughout the US and abroad, including the Sundance Film Festival, International Film Festival Rotterdam, Annecy, 25FPS, the European Media Arts Festival, New Chitose Animation Festival, and the Ann Arbor Film Festival.

 She has been co-director of the Eyeworks Festival of Experimental Animation since 2010.
 The Festival is a curated screening series focusing on experimental animation.
 Festival programs showcase outstanding experimental animation of all sorts, and include classic films and contemporary works.
-Notable festival guests include, David Oreilly, Martin Arnold, Takeshi Murata, Naoyuki Tsuji, Janie Geiser, and Barry Doupé.
+Notable festival guests include David Oreilly, Lori Damiano, Nancy Andrews, Caleb Wood, Martin Arnold, Takeshi Murata, Jacolby Satterwhite, Naoyuki Tsuji, Janie Geiser, Barry Doupé, Al Jarnow, Laura Harrison, Yoriko Mizushiri, and James J.A.
+Mercer.

 She cites as a favorite project a recent collaboration with Laura Harrison on Overheard in the Underworld, a video installation for 150 Media Stream in Chicago, based on a book-length poem The Descent of Alette by Alice Notely.

-She currently teaches in the Experimental Animation department at the California Institute of the Arts.
+She currently teaches in the Experimental Animation program at the California Institute of the Arts.